-When you spend as much time travelling as we do you learn what works and what doesn’t when it comes to keeping your kids happy on the move.
-Whether it’s for flying with your toddler or a road trip we are always looking for the magic travel toys for toddlers that will keep them entertained and tantrum free.
+When you spend as much time travelling as we do, you learn what works and what doesn’t when it comes to keeping your kids happy on the move.

-It is also important to find lightweight options and to figure out what works for your child so that you aren’t loaded down with gear.
+If you are looking to organise some travel toys yourself, it is important to find lightweight options and to figure out what works for your child so that you aren’t loaded down with gear.

-We have found that one of the most important components of keeping your toddler happy is that they have new, stimulating toys to play with.
-Very often we hit the dollar store to fill their carry on with cheap toy’s they have never seen before.
+We have found one of the most important components of keeping your toddler happy is having something new and stimulating to play with!

-If you don’t have time (or just prefer not) to put effort into searching out new toys you can try out our favorite pre-made packs designed with your child’s age in mind.
-That said, here are our favorite travel toys for toddlers!
+If you don’t have time (or just prefer not) to put effort into searching out new toys you can try out our favourite pre-made packs designed with your child’s age in mind.

 Keep ’em Quiet Bags

-We love these pre-made bags.
-When life gets busy there isn’t always time to spend on putting together the perfect pack of toys for your child.
-When that happens our go to option is the Keep ’em Quiet bags.
+When life gets busy, there is not always time to spend putting together the perfect pack of toys for your child.
+When that happens, our go to option is the Keep ’em Quiet bags.

 They come in different age groups, gender (also gender neutral available), as well as length of trip.
 If you are going away for a weekend they can be smaller and obviously a little cheaper in price.

-They are stuffed full of activities such as mess free painting, 3d puzzles, snacks, special colouring in and so on.
+They are stuffed full of activities such as fidget spinners, sensory toys, mess free painting, 3d puzzles, snacks, special colouring in and so on.
 The Keep ’em Quiet bags are available worldwide.